rhilconsultants/HELM-ArgoCD-Lab/Lab3/Lab3_part2.md

      ...
      ```

-   - Push to git and See what happens
+   - Push to git and See what happens, Open the Helm application in the ArgoCD UI and follow the sync steps, notice the flow of the sync.

    - Go to the ConfigMap.yaml file under helm/templates
      - Add the following section: